cp3402-students/project-team4/documentation/deployment.md

 #### Import Theme:

-- Access Production Wordpress Backend using credentials above.
+- Access Production WordPress Backend using credentials above.
 - Go down to ***Appearance*** from the sidebar on the Left.
 - Click ***Add New Theme***
 - Click ***Upload Theme***